Fort Miles: World War II

 At its peak, Fort Miles was home to over 2,200 soldiers, men and women, including the 261st Coast Artillery Battalion, the 21st Coast Artillery Regiment, part of the 52nd Coast Artillery (Railway), and a detachment of the 113th Infantry Regiment.

 Fort Miles never saw any major action during World War II, firing its guns many times in practice and achieving high marksmanship ratings but never using those guns to engage an enemy.
 A 16 in gun was fired exactly once in testing, and the resulting recoil damaged the emplacement, resulting in no further shells fired from Battery Smith.

 Fire control towers, four- to five-story round-base concrete towers with flat observation decks, were set up along the coast as baselines to triangulate the position of suspicious ships or submarines.
 Five such towers still exist within the current boundaries of Cape Henlopen State Park, including one (#7) that has visitor access.
 Many bunkers were also constructed to house guns and other weapons.
 Barracks, administration buildings, and a pier were also constructed as part of the fort.

 With a significantly reduced threat from enemy surface forces, in March 1944 the first of several drawdowns at Fort Miles commenced.
 The Headquarters and Headquarters Battery (HHB) of the 261st Coast Artillery Battalion (CA Bn) moved to Fort Jackson, South Carolina in March and was inactivated there on 20 April, with personnel transferred to field artillery units.
 The remainder of the 261st CA Bn became components of the 21st CA at Fort Miles.
 In April 1944 the 8-inch railway gun battalion (287th CA Bn) relocated to Fort Bragg, North Carolina and was reorganized as a field artillery battalion.
 In October 1944 the 21st CA was itself reduced to a battalion with the same number and placed under the Eastern Defense Command, and on 1 April 1945 was inactivated, with remaining personnel at Fort Miles transferring to the Harbor Defenses of the Delaware.

-On 14 May 1945, the German submarine, U-858 was the first enemy ship to surrender to the United States forces following the defeat of Germany in World War II, surrendering at Fort Miles.
+On 14 May 1945, the German submarine U-858 officially surrendered at Fort Miles; it was the first foreign surrender on American soil since the War of 1812.